Skip to main content

 Think about who you know.
 Often friends and family can help out by baking a cake, lending you vases to put the flowers in, or offering advice on how they saved money for their wedding day.

 You can also do-it-yourself.
-Making your wedding invitations and wedding favours can be a lot of fun and save on the bank balance too.
+Making your wedding invitations and wedding favours can be a lot of fun.

 Keep your eye on your bank balance

-Check your savings regularly so you can budget plan accordingly.
+Check how much you’ve set aside for your wedding regularly so you can budget plan accordingly.
 Starling gives you the option to enable a push notification whenever there’s a payment-related activity on your account so you can track your spending.
 This can help you keep an eye on the bank balance and nip spending when needed.

 It is all about you